-This model is one of the fastest growing and most popular markets within the cloud sector.
+This model is one of the fastest-growing and most popular markets within the cloud sector.
 Since its emergence in mid-2006, public cloud has taken the world by storm by allowing us to move our work and applications fully onto the cloud.

-Top Cloud Services Reviewed
+Top Cloud Services Providers Reviewed

 Amazon Web Services (AWS)

 Today, the company offers an extensive range of IaaS and PaaS services, including its Elastic Compute Cloud (EC2), Elastic Beanstalk, Elastic Block Store (EBS), Simple Storage Service (S3), Glacier storage, DynamoDB NoSQL database and Relational Database Service (RDS).

 For businesses, AWS offers high resource scalability at a fraction of the cost that it would require otherwise.
-Not only that, many businesses feel that due to Amazon’s extensive focus on remaining ahead of the game, that they are actually investing in a system that will only get better with time, unlike a traditional in-house server system, which quickly become outdated.
+Not only that, many businesses feel that due to Amazon’s extensive focus on remaining ahead of the game, they are actually investing in a system that will only get better with time, unlike a traditional in-house server system, which quickly becomes outdated.

-Provided that this is not a big concern, then AWS offers the perfect marriage of flexibility, resources, tools, security and low costs that make its cloud platform extremely hard to beat.
+Provided that this is not a big concern, then AWS offers the perfect marriage of flexibility, resources, tools, security, and low costs that make its cloud platform extremely hard to beat.